-All LoopControls run before each execution of the body to avoid entering the loop even once if it should not be.
-If a loop uses a ConditionTest, the Boolean expression in the test is completely reevaluated each time before entering the loop body.
-If the ConditionTest succeeds, the body of the loop is entered; if it fails, the loop is finished (we say: "terminates conditionally") and control continues at the Next-Statement.
-A WHILE test succeeds if the value of the expression is TRUE, as in the following example (it might be useful to read WHILE as "As long as"):
+If a LoopControl includes a ConditionTest, the Boolean expression in the test is (re)evaluated before each execution of the loop body, including the first.
+If the ConditionTest succeeds, the body of the loop is executed; if it fails, the loop is finished (terminates conditionally) and control continues at Next-Statement (or at a FINISHED clause, see section 4.5.2).
+A WHILE test succeeds if the value of the expression is TRUE.
+In the following example, i has the values 1, 2, 3, ..., 9 in successive executions of the body of the loop, and the value 10 when Next-Statement is reached (assuming that there are no other assignments to i):

 '''

-i ← 1; -- this statement is not part of the loop

-WHILE i < 10
+i \leftarrow 1; -- this statement is not part of the loop WHILE i < 10 DO . . . i \leftarrow i+1; . . .
+ENDLOOP; Next-Statement

-DO

-...

-i ← i+1; -- increment i

-...

-ENDLOOP;

-Next-Statement

 '''